Consumer Protection CGAP

 Why is effective consumer protection rooted in building a responsible digital finance ecosystem?

-Despite all the progress made in the past few years in the consumer protection space, the rapid digitization of financial services, the arrival of many new types of providers, the limited financial and digital literacy of consumers, and loopholes in the regulatory and supervisory frameworks require a more holistic approach.
-Consumers, DFS providers, policy makers, standard-setters, consumer associations, and market facilitators (such as funders) together constitute a digital finance ecosystem.
-They all play key roles in securing a responsible ecosystem by interacting in ways that protects and ensures positive outcomes for customers using financial services, especially poor, underserved, and vulnerable consumers.
-While a responsible digital finance ecosystem requires a multifaceted infrastructure and policy framework to ensure its success, CGAP calls for action around three primary conditions (3 Cs) that we believe are necessary to building this ecosystem: a Customer-centric approach, where all actors have the necessary Capability to ensure customers are served responsibly, facilitated through structured Collaboration mechanisms.
+Consumers, DFS providers, financial and non-financial authorities, consumer representatives, market facilitators, funders, and global bodies are all important actors in a digital finance ecosystem.
+They all play key roles by interacting in ways that safeguard consumers from potential harm and ensure positive outcomes for customers using financial services, especially vulnerable consumers.
+While a responsible digital finance ecosystem requires regulatory and supervisory foundations to ensure its success, CGAP calls for action around four key components (4 Cs) that we believe are necessary to building this ecosystem: a Customer-centric approach, where all actors have the necessary Capability to ensure customers are served responsibly, facilitated through structured Collaboration mechanisms, and a Commitment from all actors to take action towards responsible digital finance.

 In addition to the 3 Cs, CGAP aims to explore different kinds of solutions leveraged by different actors within the ecosystem that aim to address key stages of consumer risk management, such as prevention, identification, and mitigation.
 While many new tools are available to assess the situation and mitigate consumer risks in digital finance—and notable progress has been made by all the key actors—we believe we need to connect all the dots, rather than continue with a piecemeal approach.
 We began piloting this approach in the region of West African Economic and Monetary Union (WAEMU) through a Digital Finance Consumer Protection Lab that has started work in Côte d'Ivoire, Senegal and Burkina Faso.